 Freddie answers, “If they are camped here, I must camp it up.”

-He starts to sing ‘Bohemian Rhapsody,” with the four of us backing him up.
+He starts to sing ‘We are the Champions,” with the four of us backing him up.

 By the second verse all the fans are singing along.
 We bow and rush inside the restaurant.
 The fans disperse throughout the plaza in front of le Museum.